LaunchCodeEducation/java-web-development/src/chapters/classes-part2/special-methods.rst

 Every class has a few special methods that belong to it, regardless of whether or not we define them.
 Exactly *how* every class obtains these methods will be explored in a future lesson.
-For now, let’s look at the most important of these methods.
+For now, let’s look at two important examples of these methods.

 ``toString``
 -------------